 - Boughton House is open during September for group visits

-Boughton House, known as the English Versailles, will host a special exhibition celebrating the extraordinary French legacy of the Huguenot artworks preserved there.
-Open during August for individual visitors and in September for group visits www.boughtonhouse.co.uk
+Boughton House, known as the English Versailles, will host a special summer exhibition celebrating the extraordinary French legacy of the Huguenot artworks preserved there.
+Open during September for group visits www.boughtonhouse.co.uk

 Walks during September

 - 1st September - 'Historic Spitalfields', meet outside Christ Church, Spitalfields at 2pm

 - 5th September - 'Spitalfields Experience', meet outside Christ Church, Spitalfields at 11am

 - 12th September - 'Festival Walks', meet outside Christ Church, Spitalfields.
 Walks at 11am and 2pm.

 - 16th September - Clerkenwell, meet outside the main exit to Farringdon underground station at 11am

 - The Greenwich Walk on Saturday 12th September has been cancelled.